swiftlang/swift-evolution/proposals/xxxx-ease-protocol-nesting.md

 - Structual types may not capture associated types

-    This is quite a common pattern that we find in the standard library, particularly for the dyanmic-'Self' associated type.
-For example: `Collection.Slice`, `LazyCollection`.
-This can lead to some really awkward-named types, like `RangeReplaceableBidirectionalSlice`...
+    Consider the `RandomAccessCollection.Concurrent` example from before, if it were allowed to capture associated types from its enclosing protocol:

      ```swift
     // Note: Pretend there is something called 'Parent' which is a captured 'Self' of the parent protocol.
-    protocol Collection {
+    protocol RandomAccessCollection {

-        struct Slice: Collection {
+        struct Concurrent: RandomAccessCollection {
-            typealias Element = Parent.Element                     // ERROR: Cannot capture 'Element' from Parent
+            typealias Element = Parent.Element
-            typealias Index   = Parent.Index                       // ERROR: Cannot capture 'Index' from Parent
+            typealias Index   = Parent.Index
-            init(from: Index, to: Index, in: Parent) { /* ... */ } // ERROR: etc...
+            init(with: Parent) { /* ... */ }
         }

-        associatedtype SubSequence: Sequence = Slice
+        var concurrent: Concurrent { return Concurrent(self) }
     }
     ```

-    By capturing an associated type, the type `Collection.Slice` would also become existential (something like `Collection.Slice where Parent == Array`).
-We could theoretically map the capture of 'Parent' in to a generic parameter (although it is _not a part of this proposal_).
-This pattern is currently prevalent in the standard library, but they're not yet nested, because we couldn't nest structs inside protocols before.:
+    By capturing associated types, the type `RandomAccessCollection.Concurrent` would also become existential (something like `RAC.Concurrent where Parent == Array<Int>`).
+Consider if we mapped the capture of 'Parent' in to a generic parameter automatically (like `Concurrent` used to be, earlier in this document), but the compiler did that automatically.
+This kind of capturing between nesting types would be valuable, but it is _not a part of this proposal_.
+That is because it would only work for would-be captures from the immediate parent, before we start having the familiar problem of protocols capturing associated types.
+It would be better to tackle capturing between nested protocol types seperatetely at a later date.

-     ```swift
-    protocol Collection {

-        struct Slice<Base: Collection>: Collection { // generic param _could_ be implicit, hidden
-            typealias Index   = Base.Index
-            typealias Element = Base.Element

-            init(base: Base, bounds: Range<Slice.Index>) { /* ... */ }
-        }

-        associatedtype SubSequence: Sequence = Slice<Self> // In the source of the capture, Slice would then imply Slice<Self>
-    }

-    let slice: Array<Int>.SubSequence = Collection.Slice<Array<Int>>(base: [1, 2, 3, 4, 5], bounds: 0..<2)
-    ```

-    This would only work for would-be captures from the immediate parent, before we start having protocols capturing associated types.
-So it's best to leave this idea for now and approach it again when we have a more comprehensive solution.

     ```swift
     protocol Top {